 Crafted by Friends (CBF) is an online boutique where you will find one-of-a-kind jewelry, accessories, and home accents made by remarkable individuals from all over the world; it is style with a story.
 The owners, Sara and Philip Dail, are well known as the former owners of Beleza, a Fair Trade Boutique that was in Cameron Village for years.
 After closing Beleza, Sara and Philip Dail wanted to continue to sell fair trade products.
 They saw Crafted by Friends as a great outlet to continue this work.

 Now Crafted by Friends sell across the US fantastic products made in Madagascar and Brazil by our Friends, the artisans.
-Check out our product here
+Check out our products here

 Founder, Sales Manager